AlbertLucianto/vuex-search/README.md

 # Vuex Search

-Vuex Search is a library for searching collections of objects.
+Vuex Search is a plugin for searching collections of objects.
 Search algorithms powered by [js-worker-search](https://github.com/bvaughn/js-worker-search).

 Demo can be found [here]().